 In order to travel to Turkey, you need a valid travel document, such as a passport or an ID-card.
 Do you also need the e-visa for your journey?
 In this case, please check your passport’s validity before your application for this online visa.
 Can you use your passport or ID card to travel to Turkey?
 In many instances, there is no need for a visa at all, though conditions for visa-free travel still apply.

 Please Note: Do you want to stay in Turkey for less than 90 days on a holiday or business trip?
-If you are a national of the United Kingdom, Ireland, the Netherlands, Belgium, or any other country in the European Union, as of 2020, you no longer need a visa for these purposes.
-Therefore, as of 2020, the information on this website about the Turkey visa has not been updated.
+If you are a national of the United Kingdom, Ireland or any other country in the European Union, Switzerland or Norway, as of 2020, you no longer need a visa for these travel purposes.

-Travelling to Turkey with your passport: check the validity
+Travelling to Turkey using your passport: checking its validity

-Travel to Turkey with your identity card (ID card)
+Travel to Turkey using your identity card (ID card)

 Travelling to Turkey with your residence permit or residence document

-Are you an asylum seeker or a qualifying beneficiary, and don’t have a passport or ID card?
-Then you cannot apply for your visa for Turkey online.
-You will need to submit an application at the nearest Turkish consulate.
+Are you an asylum seeker or a qualifying beneficiary, and therefore do not have a UK, Irish, or US passport, or a passport from a country in the European Schengen area?
+Then you cannot apply for your Turkey visa on this website.
+In this case, you will either need to submit your visa application fully online via the Turkish government website, or only partially for a follow-up appointment at the nearest Turkish consulate.